GP2022KSU/2022-GP2-04/README.md

    https://github.com/GP2022KSU/2022-GP1-04/blob/main/NodeMCU/ProductsScanner/ProductsScanner.ino
    ```

- 2- Then open the code in Arduino and install the required libraries as mentioned in dependencies [above](#%EF%B8%8F-dependencies-and-usage)
+ 2- Then open the code in Arduino and install the required libraries as mentioned in the dependencies [above](#%EF%B8%8F-dependencies-and-usage)

  3- After that adjust the RX and TX for the Scanner that is connected to the breadboard
   ```